marck-oemar/tf-rancher-cluster-aws/README.md

   2. terraform destroy

 Also, deleting the Security Group will take a while because of referenced EC2 instances.
 AWS takes a few minutes to completely terminate and delete EC2 Instance resources.

+## CICD pipeline with Github Actions
+The Github Actions pipeline contains an end-2-end approach:
+- Deploy a staging RKE cluster.
+If this fails, we know there is a problem with the code and/or the AWS / Rancher context
+- Deploy a hello-world application with a Service that invokes Amazon Cloud Provider to create a traditional L4 Loadbalancer as an endpoint
+- Acceptance test the application, using (overkill) Selenium
+- Clean-up